 Few other daytime series have a panel as varied, outspoken and eager to debate as Barbara Walters’ creation, a group that easily connects to its stay-at-home audience by discussing politics with the same lightness as, say, fashion trends or the action on an episode of “The Real Housewives of New York.”
 They’re the neighborhood coffee crew people would invite into their homes, if only their neighbors lived closer, or if they spoke to them at all.

 At the same time, “The View” is also about as close to a modern, friendlier version of “Crossfire,” the CNN debate series that evolved from a friendly if heated exchange of ideas to a viper pit, as Jon Stewart famously accused it of being, a den of "partisan hackery" that was "hurting America."
-Granted “The View” rarely if ever veers into the acid bog of screaming and nonsense where “Crossfire” finds itself.
+Granted “The View” rarely if ever veers into the acid bog of screaming and nonsense where “Crossfire” ended up.
 But to evaluate the tenor of some post-episode coverage of the series, one might be right to fear it could be headed in that direction.

 Some interpretations of “The View” debates are gendered, however, in much the same way political coverage tends to be during election years.
 The road to 2020 already is shaping up to repeat the past, as witnessed in the coverage of Sen. Amy Klobuchar (D-MN) and her alleged mood swings.
 In some quarters there’s a heightened awareness of language concerning likability or electability, that writers are more likely to require women and candidates of color to meet those expectations than white male candidates.
 And that same filter, whether intentionally or not, tends to be applied to “The View.”